 Let’s have some real-life examples of Game Theory.

 1. Bidding at Auction

-An auction is considered as a sale activity in which different bidders bid for purchasing any good or service, and the same is sold to the bidder having the highest bid.
-Game theory is being used in bid auctions, especially for analysis of the first price sealed auction bidding.
-In this type of auction, bidders are supposed to submit bids in safe and sealed way.
-Different players are unaware of the value of goods or services of each other and try to devise a bidding strategy, irrespective of having complete information.
-The behavior of bidders and different other factors are being analyzed while making decisions during bid preparation.
+In an auction, different bidders bid for purchasing any good or service, and the same is sold to the bidder having the highest bid.
+Game theory is applicable in bid auctions, especially for analysis of the first price-sealed auction bidding.
+In this type of auction, bidders are supposed to submit bids in a safe and sealed way.
+Different players are unaware of the value of goods or services to each other and try to devise a bidding strategy.
+The behavior of bidders and different other factors are analyzed while making decisions during bid preparation.